geoffb/dreamer-mikeblair-info/README.md

 ![A Dreamer's World](/htdocs/media/images/IXdlogo.gif)

-This is an archive of my late father's personal homepage circa late 1990s.
+This is an archive of the personal homepage of my late father (Michael Blair) circa late 1990s.

 His site was hosted on Tripod and, as of this writing, is accessible at the following URL: